-Bain Capital vs Bain & Company: Key Differences
+Bain Capital vs Bain & Company: Are They the Same?

-Bain & Company is a management consulting firm.
-Bain Capital is a private equity firm with ~$215B of assets under management.
-They share a name and a founding DNA — Bain Capital was spun out of Bain & Company in 1984 — but they are legally separate businesses, with different owners, different revenue models, and different careers (Source: Bain Capital Wikipedia).
+No, Bain Capital and Bain & Company are not the same company.
+Bain & Company is an MBB management consulting firm.
+Bain Capital is a private investment firm with ~$215B of assets under management.
+They share a name and a founding DNA: Bain Capital was spun out of Bain & Company in 1984.
+But they are legally separate businesses, with different owners, different revenue models, and different careers (Source: Bain Capital Wikipedia).

 Side-by-Side Comparison Table